geod/awsboilerplate/README.md

 |Infrastructure deployed via CICD pipeline.
 Need for coordination with the application team|
 |Infrastructure and Application skillset split across two teams |

-The term we are coining for the end state
+The end state of this direction of travel is **everything is code**: all the elements get moved into code (application, infrastructure, monitoring, pipeline), change is consolidated and developers have more control.

 |**Infrastructure as Code** | **Everything is Code**|
 |---|---|